After five years of drought that crippled this already dry country, we arrived in Namibia to find the rains had indeed come down in Africa.

 Take the detours.
-Unfortunately many of the detours were flooded during our visit, but the ones we took led us to some amazing spots.
+Unfortunately, many of the detours were flooded during our visit, but the ones we took led us to some amazing spots, including the barren Etosha pan.
 Don’t just stick to the main roads to get where you’re going.

 Ask at reception.
 The ladies at reception know it all!
 They get the excited recount from every guest about the lion by the waterhole and they get the morning safari report from the guides.
 If you want to increase your chances of seeing something, they know what’s up!